MarcosSalib/Cocktail_MOOC/README.md

 -----
 ### More References

-Here are some extra resources for some tutorials and implementations, covering different topics.
+Here are some extra resources for some useful tutorials and implementations.

 * [PyTorch Seq2Seq](https://github.com/bentrevett/pytorch-seq2seq)
 * [RL-Adventure](https://github.com/higgsfield/RL-Adventure)